Curated OER

 Contaminated Drinking Water

 Students investigate drinking water.
-In this water lesson plan, students discover if the water we drink is safe by participating in an experiment.
+In this water lesson, students discover if the water we drink is safe by participating in an experiment.
 Students use water and vinegar to observe how drinking water can be contaminated.

 Curated OER